 11.5.4.1 Real-Time Imbalance Energy Offset

 (a) Financial Value of EIM Transfers.
-The CAISO will calculate the Real-Time Market financial value of EIM Transfers as the product of the MWh, either positive or negative, and the System Marginal Energy Cost.
+For each Balancing Authority Area in the EIM Area, the CAISO will calculate the Real-Time Market financial value of EIM Transfers as the product of the EIM Transfer MWh, either positive or negative, and the System Marginal Energy Cost, plus a greenhouse gas financial value credit calculated as the product of the portion of the EIM Transfers that do not correspond to a greenhouse gas compliance obligation under the regulations administered by the California Air Resources Board and the Marginal Greenhouse Gas Cost.

 (b) Initial Calculation.
 The CAISO will initially calculate the Real-Time Imbalance Energy Offset to be recovered on a 5-minute basis for each Balancing Authority Area in the EIM Area as the sum of the financial value of EIM Transfers and the Settlement amounts for FMM Instructed Imbalance Energy and RTD Instructed Imbalance Energy, Uninstructed Imbalance Energy, EIM Bid Adders, and Unaccounted For Energy, and for the CAISO, Real-Time Virtual Bid Settlement, plus the Real-Time Ancillary Services Congestion revenues and Virtual Awards settlements in the Real-Time Market in accordance with Section 11.3, less the Real-Time Congestion Offset and less the Real-Time Marginal Cost of Losses Offset.

-(c) Adjustment.
-The CAISO will adjust the initial calculation of the Real-Time Imbalance Energy Offset by-

-(1) dividing the sum of net EIM Transfers out of an EIM Entity Balancing Authority Area by the sum of the absolute value of Uninstructed Imbalance Energy due to Demand, the absolute value of Uninstructed Imbalance Energy due to Supply, the absolute value of Unaccounted For Energy, and the net EIM Transfers out of the Balancing Authority Area;

-(2) multiplying the initial calculation of the Real-Time Imbalance Energy Offset by the ratio calculated in Section 11.5.4.1(c)(1); and

-(3) reducing the Real-Time Imbalance Energy Offset of the EIM Entity Balancing Authority Area with the net transfer out by the amount calculated in Section 11.5.4.1(c)(2) and adding that amount to the EIM Entity Balancing Authority Area with the net transfer in to determine the final Real-Time Imbalance Energy Offset.

-(d) Allocation.
+(c) Allocation.
 The CAISO will allocate the adjusted Real-Time Imbalance Energy Offset –

 (1) for the CAISO Balancing Authority Area, to Scheduling Coordinators in the CAISO Balancing Authority Area according to Measured Demand; and